lra/mackup/doc/configuration_merge_guide.md

 The problem is that if you use Mackup to send Machine A's bash configuration settings to Machine B, you will permanently lose any configurations on Machine B that you wanted to keep.
-Mackup obviously has no idea which features you want to keep and which ones you don't so you'll have to do a little bit of work to merge the different configuration files yourself before using Mackup.
+Mackup obviously has no idea which features you want to keep and which ones you don't, so you'll have to do a bit of work to merge the different configuration files yourself before using Mackup.

 ## Step 0: Read Through This Entire Guide First